magmo/apps/packages/tictactoe/notes/app_logic.md

 # App logic for TTT and RPS
 Having the `validTransition` contract coded in solidity, along with the contracts imported from `fmg-core`, completes the necessary smart contracts for the state channel.
 Users could certainly play TTT off-chain and enjoy all the benefits of state channels (trustless, low cost, low latency and instant finality).
 The app itself, which the remainder of this document focusses on, is **simply a convenient way of visualising, sending and receiving appropriately encoded state channel positions**.
-Nevertheless, it arguably represents a much larger chunk of work for the state channel application developer han does authoring the smart contracts.
+Nevertheless, it arguably represents a much larger chunk of work for the state channel application developer than does authoring the smart contracts.

 The application needs to achieve multiple taks:

 * Present a front-end interface to users so that they can propose and accept games, make moves, and launch and respond to challenges.
 * Sign, post and retrieve messages to instances of the app running on other player's clients (browsers).
 The messaging protocol could be almost anything: carrier-pigeon, SMS, semaphore.
-We are going to use a cloud-based database (firebase) for the purposes of this proof of concept.
+We are going to use a cloud-based database (firebase) for the purposes of these proofs of concept.
 * Interact with the blockchain when necessary.

 > A *channel wallet* can do much of the heavy-lifting of veryifying, signing and storing states, as well as interfacing with the blockchain in the case of setup and teardown of channels, as well as challenges.
 Our open-source implementation, the [Magmo wallet](https://github.com/magmo/apps/tree/master/packages/wallet) is ready for you to use!

+The applications are written in [TypeScipt](https://www.typescriptlang.org) a) because it compiles to JavaScript and b) it is a typed language.
+The first property is important, since JavaScript code can run in the clients browser, and a state channel is designed to be a peer-to-peer protocol in the spirit of the decentralized web.
+The second property helps the application code follow the solidity code more closely, and provides all of the development benefits of a typed language (autocompletion and date type protection in your IDE, compile-time rejection of errors) with almost no performance cost (with respect to JavaScript).

 We need to write some TypeScript to encode and decode the channel state.
 This allows the very rigid and minimal formatting of the channel state in solidity to be cast into a more flexible and verbose expression of state that is much more amenable to app development.